tbensky/labview_usb4000/README.md

     tell it you 'have a disk' (as in a driver disk).
 This didn't work for me, as it claimed it wasn't a appropriate driver.
     * I had to navigate to the STS driver .INF file directly and right click on it, then select the `install` option.
     * Windows may complain the driver isn't digitally signed.
 To get around this, restart the computer while holding down the [Shift] key.
-Select 'Start up options' and #7 will disable this digital signature checks (until the next boot).
+Under the 'troubleshooting' option, select 'Start up options' and #7 will disable this digital signature checks (until the next boot).

 6. Once installed, you have to now switch the driver associated with the USB4000 from the WinUSB driver to this STS driver.
-You can do this by going to the device manager (hold down Windows key + X) and sifting through the drivers.
+You can do this by going to the device manager (hold down Windows key + X) and sift through the drivers until you find the Ocean Optics driver.

-Once the drivers were switched, the VISA resource ID will come up both in the device manager and in the Labview code.
-I think actually once I got the STS driver to install, it took over the older WinUSB and I saw it in the device manager tree.
+Once the drivers were switched, the VISA resource ID will come up both in the device manager, NI MAX and in the Labview code.
+I think actually once I got the STS driver to install, it took over the older WinUSB and I saw it in the device manager tree (I never had to make the driver switch happen).